Alternative treatments for psoriasis

 Sunlight: Nature’s alternative treatment for psoriasis

-The sun’s rays are one of the best alternative treatments for psoriasis.
+The sun’s rays is one alternative treatment for psoriasis.
 Around 80% of people who get regular sunlight say their psoriasis improves.
-Getting out in the sun regularly and briefly can be a great alternative treatment for psoriasis.
+Getting out in the sun regularly and briefly may help.

 Sunburn, on the other hand, can worsen psoriasis, as well as increase the risk of skin cancer.
 Wear sunscreen on unaffected skin, make sure your sunscreen is SPF15 or greater, and protects against both UVA and UVB rays.